-Below, you’ll see a quick table reminding you what material is considered “green” and what is considered “brown.”
+Below, is a table of some items that are considered “green” and what is considered “brown.”
 Both are essential to the composting process.

-How to Use Your Composted Grounds in Your Garden?
+How to Use Coffee Grounds in a Composting Bin and Garden?

-You may have your compost pile already started in a pile in the back of your yard or a composting bin.
-If you do, then great!
+You may already have your compost started in a pile in the backyard or a bin.
+If so, then great!
 You’re on your way to rich nutrient soil.
-If not, we’ll go through a quick and easy-to-follow tutorial on how to get started.
+If not, let’s go through a quick and easy-to-follow tutorial on how to get started.

-First, you want to decide where and how you wish to compost.
-I started by simply clearing a large area in the back of my yard.
-I like digging a wide shallow hole to start and then begin layering my green and brown material in it.
+First, decide where and how you wish to compost.
+I started by simply clearing a large area at the far end of my yard.
+I prefer digging a wide shallow hole to start and begin layering my green and brown material in it.

 If you can spend a bit more money, around $100, I recommend an Outdoor Tumbling Composter Dual Rotating Batch Compost Bin.
 These tumblers take much of the work out of typical compositing and prevent wildlife from destroying your piles.

 I also recommend purchasing a pitchfork for turning and aerating if you don’t already have one.